libusb/hidapi/BUILD.cmake.md

 - `hidapi::libusb` - available when libusb backend is used/available;
 - `hidapi::hidraw` - available when hidraw backend is used/available on Linux;

-NOTE: on Linux often both `hidapi::libusb` and `hidapi::hidraw` backends are available; in that case `hidapi::hidapi` is an alias for **`hidapi::libusb`**.
+**NOTE**: on Linux often both `hidapi::libusb` and `hidapi::hidraw` backends are available; in that case `hidapi::hidapi` is an alias for **`hidapi::libusb`**.
 The motivation is that hidraw backend doesn't have an implementation of all of the HIDAPI functions due to lack of Linux kernel support.
+If libusb backend isn't built at all (`hidapi::hidraw` is the only target) - `hidapi::hidapi` is an alias for `hidapi::hidraw`.
 If you're developing a cross-platform application and you are sure you need to use hidraw backend on Linux, the simple way to achieve this is:
 ```cmake
 if(TARGET hidapi::hidraw)